crownstone/website/00-index.md

 {% include snippets/centered-text-home-begin background='light' %}

-Crownstone's technology is very broad, which means that Crownstone can cater to a variety of companies with either software development or services.
-Below you can find some application areas of our technology
+Crownstone's technology is versatile, allowing us to cater to a diverse range of companies through software development and services.
+Explore some of the application areas of our technology below

 {% include snippets/centered-text-home-end %}

 {% include snippets/full-width-container-end %}

-{% include snippets/margin %}

-{% include snippets/two-frames-in-a-row id='areas' no-arrow='true' background='orange'%}

-{% include snippets/margin %}

-{% include snippets/slogan-begin %}

-Our latest projects

-{% include snippets/slogan-end %}

 {% include snippets/full-width-container-begin%}

 {% include snippets/two-cols-text-img-begin%}

+### Indoor positioning

+Crownstones pinpoint the location of individuals using Bluetooth tags or smart devices by measuring Bluetooth Low Energy signals.
+This enables to react to presence and proximity.
+Applications of indoor positioning include healthcare for patient tracking and smart buildings for improved security and automation.

+{% include snippets/two-cols-text-img-end img='/images/position.jpg' img-alt='positioning' link-left='true' url='/business/indoor-positioning/' link-text='Explore further' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-text-img-begin text-alignment='right' %}

+### Asset tracking

+Crownstones scan for Bluetooth LE devices within a building.
+Attach off-the-shelf Bluetooth tags to assets, and Crownstones use Bluetooth mesh to communicate tag locations to a gateway.
+BLE asset tracking offers cost efficiency, enhanced security, scalability, and future-proofing.

+{% include snippets/two-cols-text-img-end img='/images/assets.jpg' img-alt='assets' link='true' url='/business/asset-tracking/' link-text='Explore further' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-text-img-begin%}

+### Energy monitoring

+Crownstones extend their functionality to include energy monitoring on device level.
+Operating within a Bluetooth mesh network, they broadcast energy-related metrics such as current, voltage, power, and power factor to a central hub, facilitating data collection for further analysis.

+{% include snippets/two-cols-text-img-end img='/images/e-monitoring.jpg' img-alt='energy monitoring' link-left='true' url='/business/energy-monitoring/' link-text='Explore further' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-text-img-begin text-alignment='right' %}

+### Wireless alarms

+Crownstone offers companies already providing alarm systems to enhance their product portfolio with our technology.
+Our solutions are tailored for technology providers in sectors such as mental care, elderly care, and the general office  sector.

+{% include snippets/two-cols-text-img-end img='/images/wireless.jpeg' img-alt='wireless' link='true' url='/business/wireless-alarms/' link-text='Explore further' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/slogan-begin background='blue'%}

+Our latest projects

+{% include snippets/slogan-end background='blue'%}

+{% include snippets/full-width-container-begin background='blue'%}

+{% include snippets/two-cols-text-img-begin background='blue'%}

 **Local Cloud**

 One of our latest interesting developments has been the support for a **private cloud** option.
 Using the [cloud installer](https://github.com/Crownstone-Community/cloud-installer) we have implemented a solution at [Green Energy Park](https://www.greenenergypark.be/) which sends energy and power data toward a **Priva installation** from a local hub.
 Installation of such hubs is now a breeze!

-{% include snippets/two-cols-text-img-end img='/images/update/green-park.jpg' img-alt='green park' %}
+{% include snippets/two-cols-text-img-end background='blue' img='/images/update/green-park.jpg' img-alt='green park' %}

+{% include snippets/full-width-container-end background='blue' %}

-{% include snippets/full-width-container-begin%}
+{% include snippets/full-width-container-begin background='blue'%}

-{% include snippets/two-cols-text-img-begin text-alignment='right' %}
+{% include snippets/two-cols-text-img-begin background='blue' text-alignment='right' %}

 **Bluetooth asset tracking**

 Crownstone developed a **Bluetooth-based asset tracking system** together with our partner [Blyott](https://blyott.com/).
 This system saves money for the healthcare industry by reducing purchases and search time.
 One major advantage for our customers is that because we use **Bluetooth mesh**, we do not depend on security-critical Wi-Fi infrastructure.
 The Bluetooth mesh is entirely self-sufficient.

-{% include snippets/two-cols-text-img-end img='/images/update/blyott.jpg' img-alt='blyott' %}
+{% include snippets/two-cols-text-img-end background='blue' img='/images/update/blyott.jpg' img-alt='blyott' %}

-{% include snippets/full-width-container-end %}

-{% include snippets/slogan-begin background='blue' %}

-Research

-{% include snippets/slogan-end %}

-{% include snippets/full-width-container-begin background='blue'%}

-{% include snippets/centered-text-home-begin background='dark' %}

-There are quite a few projects at [Almende](https://almende.com/research-and-development/) in which Crownstone technology plays an important role in the coming years

-{% include snippets/centered-text-home-end %}

-{% include snippets/full-width-container-end %}

-{% include snippets/full-width-container-begin%}

-{% include snippets/two-cols-text-img-begin background="blue"%}

-### DAIS project

-<p>&nbsp;</p>

-[DAIS](https://dais-project.eu/) (Distributed Artificial Intelligent System) is a pan-European project bringing faster, more secure, and energy-efficient data processing solutions through the development of **edge AI** software and hardware components.
-The ability of Crownstones to run **microapps** with custom code allows for implementations of in-network localization and application identification in a distributed manner.

-{% include snippets/two-cols-text-img-end background="blue" img='/images/update/dais.jpeg' img-alt='dais'%}

-{% include snippets/two-cols-text-img-begin background="blue" text-alignment='right' %}

-### Passive presence detection

-<p>&nbsp;</p>

-Crownstone and [Gociety](https://www.golivehealth.nl/) are collaborating!
-Crownstone is responsible for the development of a new compound sensor system for the detection of unusual behavior in households of people with dementia. **Microapps** that propagate data from wireless senior wristbands to a phone (and alarm center) have been developed, and state-of-the-art research is being done on **device-free detection**.

-{% include snippets/two-cols-text-img-end background="blue" img='/images/update/gociety.jpg' img-alt='gociety'%}

-{% include snippets/two-cols-text-img-begin background="blue"%}

-### Brains4Buildings

-<p>&nbsp;</p>

-This [project](https://brains4buildings.org/) focuses on developing methods to leverage big data from smart meters, BMS, and IoT devices, to reduce energy consumption, increase comfort, respond flexibly to user behavior and local energy supply and demand, and save on installation maintenance costs. **Power and energy visualizations** among others powered by Crownstone data are part of the project goals.

-{% include snippets/two-cols-text-img-end background="blue" img='/images/update/b4b.jpg' img-alt='b4b'%}

-{% include snippets/full-width-container-end %}
+{% include snippets/full-width-container-end background='blue' %}

 {% include snippets/slogan-begin %}